ankane/ahoy/README.md

 ## Geocoding

 Ahoy uses [Geocoder](https://github.com/alexreisner/geocoder) for geocoding.
 We recommend configuring [local geocoding](#local-geocoding) so IP addresses are not sent to a 3rd party service.
 If you do use a 3rd party service and adhere to GDPR, be sure to add it to your subprocessor list.
-If Ahoy is configured to [mask ips](#ip-masking), the masked IP is used (this can reduce accuracy but is better for privacy).
+If Ahoy is configured to [mask IPs](#ip-masking), the masked IP is used (this can reduce accuracy but is better for privacy).

 To enable geocoding, update `config/initializers/ahoy.rb`: